 Step 2: Next, release the power key when you see Samsung icon your device screen.

-Step 3: After releasing the power key, press and hold down the volume down key until device completes restarting.
+Step 3: After releasing the power key, press, and hold down the volume down key until the device completes restarting.

 Step 4: Next, release the volume down key when Safe mode appears on your device screen.
 You can uninstall the apps that are causing an issue you are facing now.

 Part 5: Wipe the Cache Partition

 If your Samsung S10/S20 won’t turn on after charging or restarting, then you can wipe the cache partition of your device.
 Wiping the cache partition of your device lets you get rid of the cache files that may are corrupted and that’s why your Samsung Galaxy S10/S20 device won’t turn on.
 There is a high possibility that the corrupted cache files may not let your device to turn on.
 You have to enter your device in recovery mode in order to wipe out the cache partition.